itinance/react-native-fs/README.md

   bytesWritten: number;   // The number of bytes written to the file so far };
 ```

+If `options.progressInterval` is provided, it will return progress events in the maximum frequency of `progressDivider`.
+For example, if `progressInterval` = 100, you will not receive callbacks more often than every 100th millisecond.

 If `options.progressDivider` is provided, it will return progress events that divided by `progressDivider`.